wthdevelopers/automation_website/README.md

-# WTHack-Automation website v2.0
+# WTHack-Automation website v3.0
+### About

-A website that automates some workflows required to plan/execute WTHack 2020
+Backend flask server that implement some workflows (that are previously manually done) required to plan/execute WTHack 2020

+The server provides a set of APIs that allows organising members to:
+- View and edit user information
+- Records the registration of members and whether they've been given cash vouchers for meals
+- View, create, and edit groups and their information
+- Records whether the groups have returned loaned utensils or not, and whether they've submitted their hacks
+- Records the loan statuses of all tools
+- Creates new entries of loans/returns of exisiting tools
+- User authentication before accessing such endpoints

+Additional

 User Stories for this project: https://docs.google.com/spreadsheets/d/1JzmQu9a42cI74bXLm_B3bhEId0I011isfi3b1agZ-RU/edit?usp=sharing